longdang193/customer-churn-prediction-azureml/docs/TROUBLESHOOTING.md

 **Verification**: Check that each trial in Azure ML Studio has a single `model_type` tag and only relevant hyperparameters logged.

+### Notebook-Driven HPO Workflow

+The project includes a notebook-driven HPO workflow (`notebooks/hpo_manual_trials.ipynb`) that provides:

+1. **Manual control**: Submit sweeps per model type with custom configurations
+2. **Result analysis**: Built-in cells to load previous sweeps and analyze best models
+3. **Flexible loading**: Load specific sweep jobs by name or auto-discover from experiment

+**Key Features**:

+- `load_previous_sweeps()` function to retrieve previous sweep submissions
+- Best model analysis cell that extracts the winning configuration
+- Support for both explicit job names and auto-discovery

+**Usage**:

+- To submit new sweeps: Configure and run the submission cell
+- To load previous sweeps: Use `load_previous_sweeps()` with `SPECIFIC_SWEEP_JOBS` dictionary or enable `auto_discovery=True`
+- To analyze results: Run the best model analysis cell

+**See**: [HPO Sweep Job Errors (Notebook-Driven Workflow)](#hpo-sweep-job-errors-notebook-driven-workflow) for common issues and solutions.

 ---

 ## Common Errors